 For consumer goods (CG) companies, selling through retail partners will likely always play a major role in business strategy.
-But more and more CG companies are realizing they need to build their own relationships with consumers.
+But more and more CG companies are realising they need to build their own relationships with consumers.
 That’s because retailers are in a powerful position: they own your consumer data sets and can mine them to develop private-label offerings.
 And when that happens, the true differentiator that stops a shopper from choosing a competitor or store brand over yours?
-Personalization — powered by consumer goods first-party data.
+Personalisation — powered by consumer goods first-party data.

 What, exactly, is first-party data?
 It’s the information a business collects directly from its customers — and owns.
 Here’s how consumer goods companies can collect it and gain value.